Horatio Nelson Jackson: Early life and medical career

 Jackson was born in Toronto, Ontario, Canada, on March 25, 1872, a son of Samuel Nelson Jackson (1838–1913) and Mary Anne (Parkyn) Jackson (1843–1916).
 His siblings included J. Holmes Jackson, who served several terms as mayor of Burlington, Vermont and S. Hollister Jackson, who served as Lieutenant governor of Vermont until his death in the great Vermont flood of 1927.
+Horatio N. Jackson also maintained a close lifelong relationship with his cousin, Dr. Herbert A. Parkyn, who was the founder of The Chicago School of Psychology.

 Jackson attended the schools of Toronto and Toronto's collegiate institute.
 He graduated with an MD degree from the University of Vermont in 1893, and became the House Surgeon in the Mary Fletcher Hospital until 1895 when he became a physician at the Brattleboro Retreat also known as the Vermont Asylum for the Insane.
 He then practiced private medicine in Burlington until 1900, when health issues led him to retire from active medical work.

 Cross-country drive

 Wager and preparations

 Horatio Nelson Jackson and Sewall K. Crocker, along with Bud, in the first automobile that made it across the U.S.